togostanza/metastanza/stanzas/breadcrumbs/README.md

 The tree nodes that does not have any children should contain number value `"n": 12345` (where `12345` is a "size" of a node) as well.

+### Dropdown menu display

+In order to display dropdown menu for the nodes on top of on other elements, container element of the breadcrumbs stanza should have `overflow: visible !important;` CSS property

 ### Copying current path

 The path to current node can be copied in clipboard by clicking the ⧉ button